forcedotcom/salesforcedx-vscode-automation-tests/README.md

   - Default value: `{cwd}/../../salesforcedx-vscode/extensions`

     Note: If your folder structure does not match the folder structure shown above in Getting Started section, `EXTENSION_PATH` will need to be set to the relative path to 'salesforcedx-vscode/extensions'.
-If it does match, then no changes are needed for.
+If it does match, then no changes are needed.

 - THROTTLE_FACTOR
   - Default value: `1`